 Autodesk ReCap Pro: Processing Drone Images with Gordon Luckett

 Take your drone image processing to the cloud.
 Convert data captured from drones into seamless photos, 3D models, and point clouds, with Autodesk ReCap Pro.

 Learn how to create accurate 3D laser scans in indoor and outdoor scenarios with the FARO Focus scanner, and edit your scans in FARO SCENE.

 Learning FARO PointSense Basic with Irene Radcliffe

-FARO PointSense Basic allows you to take scan data from a variety of sources—including laser scans and photogrammetry—for use within AutoCAD or Civil 3D.
-In this course, learn how to get started with PointSense Basic.
+Learn how to get started with PointSense Basic.
+Learn about how to take scan data from a variety of sources—including laser scans and photogrammetry—for use in AutoCAD or Civil 3D.

 1h 16m • COURSE

 FARO Scene 3D Laser Scan Registration with Paul Tice